nurbujang/pands-project/README.md

 10. I performed 10 other analysis for Question 4, consisting of more data visualization techniques and basic Machine Learning analysis.
 11. The first Pearson Correlation analysis was done on all the 4 variables on all three species grouped together using corr with Pearson Correlation as default (49-53).
 I eliminated the upper triangle for better readability (54). np.ones was used to create a boolean matrix with the same size as the correlation matrix (55) and astype(bool) converts the upper triangle values to False, while the lower triangle will have the True values (56-57).
 Then, I used pandas corr.where to return the same-sized dataframe, but False is converted to NaN on the upper triangle and finally, I printed the result in the terminal output (56-57).
 For better visualization, I also a created a correlation matrix using seaborn heatmap according to (58-59), customized the color bar (60) and modified the ticklabels (61-65).
 12. The second Pearson Correlation analysis was done by species group, to better understand which attributes are highly correlated within each species.
 This was done using df.groupby class with Iris species (66-68).
 The results were printed in the terminal.
 I found that this method offers more information than doing correlation on attributes for all three species grouped together.
 13. For another data visualization, I created a Seaborn Box Plot (69-71) and added a Seaborn Jitter Plot over it (72-74).
+The grid arrangement for the subplots followed that of (75-76).
 The super title was added as usual and plt.show displayed the plot.
-14. I also created a Seaborn Violin Plot for each variable in a 1x4 grid (75-77) as another data visualization method.
+14. I also created a Seaborn Violin Plot for each variable in a 1x4 grid (77-79) as another data visualization method.
 15. k-Nearest Neighbor Classifier
 16. Logistic Regression
 17. Decision Tree Classification